Geerodge/georgemc.co.uk/src/guides/free-seo-training-courses.md

 title: 'Free Training Courses for SEO and Marketing'
 description: 'A few resources and courses I would recommend running through to get started with SEO, Marketing and Analytics.'
 seo:
-    title: 'Free Training Courses for SEO and Marketing | George McEntegart'
+    title: 'Free Training for SEO and Marketing | George McEntegart'
     description: 'A few resources and courses I would recommend running through to get started with SEO, Marketing and Analytics.'
 date: 2023-01-07
 layout: "post"